 INAG News is the IAA's newsletter for alumni, students, parents, university personnel, and others who are interested in the Institute.
 It is published periodically and features the achievements of current students, faculty, and alumni.
 All students are encouraged to submit items of interest at any time.
-Email Glori Hyman at gdhyman@umd.edu.
+Email iaa@umd.edu.